Very early images

 15th Century – non-cricket image

-This is not a cricket image, it present a less appealing form of medieval entertainment.
+This is not a cricket image.
+Instead it presents a less appealing form of medieval entertainment.
 It shows four blind men tasked with beating a pig to death.
-The amusement arose from their missing the pig and hitting each other instead.
+The alleged amusement arose from their missing the pig and hitting each other instead.
 Cricket was definitely a step forward.